Learn to Draw for Beginners - Curiosity and Play

 Learn to draw for beginners - why getting it ‘right’ is getting it wrong!

 One of our main worries when creating art is concern over whether we’re getting it ‘right’… and a feeling of failure, shame, or embarrassment if we believe we might have got it ‘wrong’.
 And that prevents us from being free, expressive, and personal with our art and it can also stop our drawing from being enjoyable and fun (which is kind of the whole point of doing it!)

 Relax!
 There’s no such thing as ‘wrong’.
 Art is a process, a journey – we’re learning all the time so everything is practice.
 Even when we decide a particular piece or technique is ‘good’ it’s still just a part of our overall learning journey, but one that we happen to like.

-We’re all still learning and we all, however long we’ve been drawing, have disasters – parts we could’ve done better or whole days (or weeks or months) when we can’t just get into that flow and we hate every mark we put on the page.
+We’re all still learning and however long we’ve been drawing, we all have disasters – parts we could’ve done better or whole days (or weeks or months) when we can’t just get into that flow and we hate every mark we put on the page.

 It happens to everyone at some point and the sooner we can accept it just as something normal that does happen, the sooner we can work through it and come out the other side to enjoying our creative work again.

 If it happens to you, take a look at what else is going on in your life at the moment.
 There might be other areas of your life that need your focus just at this minute, so taking a break from trying too hard with your creativity, or even a complete break from your creativity, might be right for this moment – or you might simply need to change things up a bit, stop trying so hard and experiment with something different…